Can Pregnant Women Eat Edibles

 Given the potential risks associated with cannabis use during pregnancy, the most prudent course of action is to abstain from using cannabis in any form, including edibles.
 This recommendation is based on the precautionary principle, which states that in the face of uncertainty, it's best to err on the side of caution, especially when the health and well-being of a developing fetus are at stake.

-Furthermore, it's crucial to be honest with your healthcare provider about any cannabis use, whether it's for medicinal or recreational purposes.
+To build on this, it's crucial to be honest with your healthcare provider about any cannabis use, whether it's for medicinal or recreational purposes.
 This information will help your doctor provide you with the best possible care and monitor your pregnancy for any potential complications.

 Consider these practical steps for a healthy pregnancy: